An Explosion in Space

 Using the Lunar Module as a “lifeboat” had been talked about during a training simulation, but it wasn’t considered a likely scenario.
 Despite not being part of the original mission plan, the crew was able to shut down the Command Module completely and moved into the Lunar module to save the remaining power in the Command Module for re-entry.

-The Lunar Module was intended to sustain 2 people for 1.5 days and it needed to support three people for approximately 4 days.
+The Lunar Module was intended to sustain two people for 1.5 days, and it needed to support three people for approximately four days.
 The main concern was the limited water supply that was needed for drinking water and to cool equipment.
-Drinking water was restricted to 6 ounces each per day and astronauts drank fruit juices and ate wet-pack food when they ate.
-In order to stretch power supplies, the power was turned down to the lowest levels possible and the temperatures inside the Lunar Module dropped as low as 4 degrees C.
+Drinking water was restricted to 6 ounces each per day, and astronauts drank fruit juices and ate wet-pack food when they ate.
+In order to stretch power supplies, the power was turned down to the lowest levels possible and the temperatures inside the Lunar Module dropped as low as 4 degrees Celsius.

-Navigation also presented a signification challenge.
-Prior to the explosion, a normal mid-course correction had been done that put Apollo 13 on a course for a lunar landing and the course needed to be changed to put the spacecraft on a free-return to earth course.
+Navigation also presented a significant challenge.
+Prior to the explosion, a normal mid-course correction had been done that put Apollo 13 on a course for a lunar landing, and the course needed to be changed to put the spacecraft on a free-return to Earth course.